Hieronymus Bosch (c. 1450–1516) The Garden of Earthly Delights

-Rock Hudson romantic leading man of the 1950s and 60s, invokes the character of sexy master manipulator, Michael Tiger McDrew, All American Football hero, faculty adviser, groovy high school guidance counselor/guru /Pedagogue at Southern California’s upscale suburban Ocean View High School.
+Rock Hudson romantic leading man of the 1950s and 60s, invokes the character of the sexy master manipulator, Michael Tiger McDrew, All-American Football hero, faculty adviser, groovy high school guidance counselor/guru /Pedagogue at Southern California’s upscale suburban Ocean View High School.
 He’s a libertine and a veneered adoring husband and father, when in fact he possesses an aesthetic breed of misogyny.
-I’d even compare him to a Svengali, for his mesmerizing yet not obviously enigmatic, for he’s very cool and calculating to be that stand out and manifest.
+I’d even compare him to a Svengali, for his mesmerizing yet not obviously enigmatic, for he’s very cool and calculating to be that standout and manifest.

-He’s does have a discernible fluidity in his ability to control the situation.
-In particular the “Exceptionally Gifted” boys and girls he sets his gaze upon.
-McDrew’s got a Masters Degree in Psychology, which Surcher finds impressive as he lights his ever present cigarette.
+He does have a discernible fluidity in his ability to control the situation.
+In particular, the “Exceptionally Gifted” boys and girls he sets his gaze upon.
+McDrew’s got a Master’s Degree in Psychology, which Surcher finds impressive as he lights his ever-present cigarette.
 This signals to us that Capt.
 Surcher’s got his eye on McDrew for the murders.

-He’s a modern day Casanova & Don Juan, a contemporary Bluebeardesque serial killer who’s mastered the art of seduction yet fiercely loves his wife, the primary woman in his world, and so will never kill her thus by nature of self preservation will untangle himself from any young nymphet from the collection of under age high school girls that have sex with him and then , threaten to expose his duplicity therefore ruin his ‘ideal’marriage.
+He’s a modern-day Casanova & Don Juan, a contemporary Bluebeardesque serial killer who’s mastered the art of seduction yet fiercely loves his wife, the primary woman in his world, and so will never kill her thus by nature of self-preservation and will untangle himself from any young nymphet from the collection of underage high school girls that have sex with him and then, threaten to expose his duplicity, therefore, ruin his ‘ideal marriage.

-Michael ‘Tiger’ McDrew dispatches of his victims, by strangling them.
-Leaving dismissive and cryptic notes with quips like “so long honey” & “keep cool, honey’, pinned on the pantied asses of the half naked bodies he dumps in plain site like fodder from his spoils.
-Honey a term used to depersonalize and dehumanized the girls, as they are merely objects for his pleasure only.
+Michael ‘Tiger’ McDrew dispatches his victims, by strangling them.
+Leaves dismissive and cryptic notes with quips like “so long honey” & “keep cool, honey’, pinned on the pantied asses of the half-naked bodies he dumps in plain site like fodder from his spoils.
+Honey is a term used to depersonalize and dehumanized the girls, as they are merely objects for his pleasure only.